 - 1. The NF must provide the Measuring Veterinarians with a measuring schedule containing the name of the owner(s) and the PR or representative; their country of registration; and the name, age and FEI ID/Passport number of all Ponies attending the Measuring Session. - 2.
 The Measuring Veterinarians verify the Ponies' identification against their Passport and microchip number where possible. - 3.
 The Measuring Veterinarians assess the appearance of the withers for abnormalities.
-If the Measuring Veterinarians have a doubt about the shape of the withers: - a) The pony will be measured; - b) A steward and/or a Measuring Veterinarian will accompany the pony in order to have its withers radiographed on site during the measuring session; - c) The Measuring Veterinarian will state "Refusal to measure" in the pony's passport; - d) The radiographs will be sent to a panel of expert veterinarians appointed by the FEI: - e) In case the panel concludes that the withers shape is normal and the pony had measured in during the measuring session, a measuring certificate will be stuck on top of the statement "Refusal to measure"; - f) In case the panel concludes that the withers shape is abnormal, the pony will be definitely changed to "horse" in the FEI database and not allowed to represent to a measuring session. - 4.
+If the Measuring Veterinarians have a doubt about the shape of the withers: - a) The pony will be measured; - b) A steward and/or a Measuring Veterinarian will accompany the pony in order to have its withers radiographed on site during the measuring session; - c) The Measuring Veterinarian will state "Refusal to measure" in the pony's passport; - d) The radiographs will be sent to a panel of expert veterinarians appointed by the FEI; - e) In case the panel concludes that the withers shape is normal and the pony had measured in during the measuring session, a measuring certificate will be stuck on top of the statement "Refusal to measure"; - f) In case the panel concludes that the withers shape is abnormal, the pony will be definitely changed to "horse" in the FEI database and not allowed to represent to a measuring session. - 4.
 Each Measuring Veterinarian successively measures the Ponies at the highest point of the withers, that is immediately above the spinous process (usually) of the 5th thoracic vertebra, which should be identified by palpation if necessary before any measurements are taken.
 Should the two measurements differ, the lower height is used. - 5.
 Following measuring, Ponies are declared as either having: - a) "Measured In" and permitted to compete; or - b) "Measured Out". - 6.
 If a Pony measures in and is 8 years old or older it will receive an FEI Lifetime Measuring Certificate, be registered as Pony in the FEI database, and allowed to compete at FEI Pony Events. - 7.
 If a Pony measures in and is between 6 and 8 years it will receive an FEI Interim Measuring Certificate, which will last for 15 months.
 The Pony may be re-measured annually until the age of 8 years old. - 8.
-If a Pony measures in without shoes and its height does not exceed 140cm (or with shoes and its height does not exceed 141cm) and it is between 6 and 8 years, it will receive an FEI Lifetime Measuring Certificate. - 9.
-The NFs must ensure that the pony is not entered in an FEI pony Competition once the FEI Interim Measuring Certificate has expired.
+If a Pony measures in without shoes and its height does not exceed 140cm (or with shoes and its height does not exceed 141cm) and it is between 6 and 8 years, it will receive an FEI Lifetime Measuring Certificate.
+If a Pony measures less than 108cm and is between 6 and 8 years, it will receive an FEI Interim Measuring Certificate

-- 10. If a Pony measures out the NF is notified and it is blocked from entering in any FEI Pony Competition; and registered as a horse if required.
-It can be re-measured once the same year at another Measuring Session, and once a year in the two following consecutive years.
-In total it may be measured 4 times in 3 consecutive years. - 11.
+- 9. The Pony's NFs must ensure that the pony is not entered in an FEI pony Competition once the FEI Interim Measuring Certificate has expired. - 10.
+If a Pony measures out the Pony's NF is notified and it is blocked from entering in any FEI Pony Competition; and registered as a horse if required.
+It can be re-measured in total 2 times. - 11.
 The Measuring Veterinarians must notify the PR of their Pony having Measured Out.